similarweb/puppet-airflow/README.md

 ## Setup

 ### Limitations
-This module does not initializes the airflow database schema - you can do so by executing:
+This module does not initialize the airflow database schema - you can do so by executing:
 ```
 airflow initdb
 ```